-You can expunge a California DUI conviction as soon as your term of probation expires.
+You can expunge your California DUI conviction once you complete your term of probation.
 Unlike some states, there is no waiting period.
-However, you must have complied with the terms of your probation, such as paying fines, attending DUI school, and avoiding any new arrests.

-After the conviction is expunged, it cannot be used against you by employers for
+After your DUI conviction is expunged, it cannot be used against you by employers for:

 - hiring or